-Many people have heard about the rebuilding of an engine, but not as many actually know what a rebuilt engine really is or what is achieved while the engine is reconstructed.
+Many people have heard about the engine rebuild cost, but not as many actually know what a rebuilt engine really is or what is achieved while the engine is reconstructed.

 For a number of purposes, engines are restored.
 In this post, we will look at why cars are reconstructed, what is used to restore an engine and some signs that restoration might help your vehicle.

 People rebuild an engine for two reasons: worn bearings and weak pistons.
 The rotating parts move easily because they are mounted on bearings.

 Motor oil lubricates these bearings.
 Bearings are designed to last for thousands of miles, but over time, they undergo wear.
 If a car is poorly handled and operates on low oil levels, this wear is significantly accelerated if the oil change schedule is not appropriately implemented.